-15. ACCEPTANCE OF THE DOCTRINAL STATEMENT OF VACU.
-By the signature of the Faculybelow, the Faculty does hereby accept this appointment and subscribes, without reservations, to Doctrinal Statement of VACU as printed in Catalog of VACU.

-16. By their signatures below, the faculty member agrees to the terms and conditions set forth above, any appended schedules, and that the Faculty Member was given, has read and understands the Catalog of VACU, the Faculty Handbook and any and all supplements to each.
+- 15. ACCEPTANCE OF THE DOCTRINAL STATEMENT OF VACU.
+By the signature of the Faculty does hereby accept this appointment and subscribes, without reservations, to Doctrinal Statement of VACU as printed in Catalog of VACU. - 16.
+By their signatures below, the faculty member agrees to the terms and conditions set forth above, any appended schedules, and that the Faculty Member was given, has read and understands the Catalog of VACU, the Faculty Handbook and any and all supplements to each.

-EXECUTED, effective as of the E Effective Date ().
+EXECUTED, effective as of the l Effective Date ()

-In the presence of ( )
+In the presence of ()

+Date

-Virginia Christian Universityand P rofessor Date
+Virginia Christian University and Professor

+Ву:

-By: Thomas Rhee, President of VACU Date
+Thomas Rhee, President of VACU Date

 Hereunto Duly Authorized

+Ву:

-By: NAME OF PROFESSOR Date
+NAME OF PROFESSOR Date